 You might be surprised to learn there’s more than one industry leader for dog wheelchairs.
 When my dog Sophie became paralyzed in 2008 there were only a couple of choices for her cart.
 It was a novelty that even left my veterinarian unsure.

 The story has changed today.
 Wheels for pets has gone mainstream.
 And social media is full of adorable videos showing dogs, cats, pigs, goats and even an alpaca zooming in their custom carts.

-That said, there are four USA based dog wheelchair manufacturers that lead the pack.
+That said, there are five USA based dog wheelchair manufacturers that lead the pack.
 Each is a valued company that cares about the health and well-being of your pet as much as you do.
 They also understand the biomechanics of animals so the carts they build move properly with your pet’s body.

 Before you buy a dog wheelchair